tomasz-wiaderek/GoalTracker/README.md

 http://127.0.0.1:8000/login/
 ```
 ## Functionalities
-When logged out you can reset your password using your email. - Temporarily turned off
+When logged out you can reset your password using your email.
+Email sender served by mailtrap.io.<br>

 Chose link <u>My profile</u> to view and/or update your Username and Email.